Roxanne-Wolf/CuteBonnieDocs/HOWTOUSE.md

 Some other questions you can ask Cute Bonnie in chat is:

-- Do you like <Insert Animatronic Name Here> bonnie
+- Do you like "Insert Animatronic Name Here" bonnie
-- Do you know <Insert Animatronic Name Here> bonnie
+- Do you know "Insert Animatronic Name Here" bonnie
-- Do you play the <Instrument Name Here> bonnie
+- Do you play the "Instrument Name Here" bonnie
 - sing for me bonnie

 Cute Bonnie Bot also has some secret responses as well.